mrwildfoxgamer/Obsidian_notes/Note/JAVA/Operators in Java.md

 [[JAVA/UNIT 1|UNIT 1]]
-*operators in java are the Symbols used to perform specific talks*
+*operators in java are the Symbols used to perform specific tasks*

 #### Arithmetic Operators
 - *Used for mathematical Operations*